top of page

 6. Return to VS Code.

-7. Still in Copilot, in the Terminal, type Configure Canvas MCP
+7. Still in Copilot, in the Terminal, type:

-13. After a while if you get a green screen in Power Apps canvas app with a blue button then you have SUCCESS!
+13. After a while, if you see a green screen in your Power Apps canvas app with a blue button, then you have SUCCESS!

 Microsoft’s Documentation

-If you want their official info on installing and such it is here: https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/create-canvas-external-tools Also, their GitHub repository for this MCP server is here: https://github.com/microsoft/power-platform-skills/tree/main/plugins/canvas-apps
+If you want their official info on installing and such, it’s here: Microsoft Documentation.
+Also, their GitHub repository for this MCP server is here: GitHub Repository.

-Nothing you need but sometimes the official documentation is good to check out also.
+While you may not need it, sometimes the official documentation is good to check out.

 Next Steps

-Now you are ready to start playing with GitHub Copilot.
+Now you’re ready to start playing with GitHub Copilot!
 You can use it to create apps, edit apps, audit apps, and probably more.
-And while I think creating apps, especially with data sources (even SharePoint) is interesting the real value is review.
-Having the agent look for bugs and make recommendations in your existing apps.
-Having a second set of eyes just can't be overappreciated.
+While creating apps, especially with data sources (even SharePoint), is interesting, the real value lies in review.
+Having the agent look for bugs and make recommendations in your existing apps is invaluable.
+A second set of eyes can’t be overappreciated.

-Or if you are looking for help with what you should and shouldn't be doing with AI and Power Apps then we can help.
+If you’re looking for help with what you should and shouldn’t be doing with AI and Power Apps, we’re here to assist.
 Just hit the Contact button and let us know.
-We are happy to help with anything from a quick call to taking on your full project.
+We’re happy to help with anything from a quick call to taking on your full project.

 bottom of page